gofore/aws-emr/src/README.md

     aws_access_key_id = YOUR_IAM_KEY
     aws_secret_access_key = YOUR_IAM_SECRET

-Boto expects that the credentials are exported as env variables (see file for further instructions):
+Boto expects that the credentials are exported as env variables.
+Place your `credentials.csv` in the project root (see script file for further instructions) and run:

     . tools/export_env_variables.sh

-Once we have boto and awscli installed and the env variables installed, we can run the scripts:
+Once you have boto and awscli installed and the env variables installed, you can run the scripts:

     tools/list-emr-info.py